Careers – An overview of 16+ choices

 A BTEC is where you learn about a subject and how it relates to an industry, building your knowledge and skill through theory and coursework projects but also through lots of practical learning activities.
 A BTEC course usually fills the timetable so only one is chosen.
 There are different levels of BTEC depending on the GCSE grades and you can generally progress from one level to another.

-BTEC Level 3 Extended Diploma: 2 year course (equivalent to 3 A-levels), requires 4 or more A*-C grades at GCSE including English and Maths at level 9-4.
+BTEC Level 3 Extended Diploma: 2 year course (equivalent to 3 A-levels), requires 4 or more GCSEs at level 9-4 including English and Maths.
 This will allow access to university (if you achieve the highest grades) or employment.

-BTEC Level 3 Diploma: 2 year course (equivalent to 2 A-levels), requires 4 or more A*-C grades at GCSE including English and Maths at level 9-4.
+BTEC Level 3 Diploma: 2 year course (equivalent to 2 A-levels), requires 4 or more GCSEs at level 9-4 including English and Maths.
 This will allow access to university (if you achieve the highest grades) or employment.
 Can be combined with other courses, including other BTECs/A-levels at some colleges.

-BTEC Level 3 Foundation Diploma: 2 year course (equivalent to 1 1/2 A-levels), requires 4 or more A*-C grades at GCSE including English and Maths at level 9-4.
+BTEC Level 3 Foundation Diploma: 2 year course (equivalent to 1 1/2 A-levels), requires 4 or more GCSEs at level 9-4 including English and Maths.
 Can be combined with other courses, including other BTECs/A-levels at some colleges.

-BTEC Level 3 Extended Certificate: 2 year course (equivalent to 1 A-level), requires 4 or more A*-C grades at GCSE including English and Maths at level 9-4.
+BTEC Level 3 Extended Certificate: 2 year course (equivalent to 1 A-level), requires 4 or more GCSEs at level 9-4 including English and Maths.
 Can be combined with other courses, including other BTECs/A-levels at some colleges.

 BTEC Level 3 National Certificate: 2 year course (equivalent to 1 AS-level/half A-level), requires 4 or more A*-C grades at GCSE including English and Maths at level 9-4.
 Can be combined with other courses, including other BTECs/A-levels at some colleges.

-BTEC Level 2 Diploma: 1 year course for students who generally have less than 4 GCSEs, but who do have at least 3 grade D and 1 grade E. This can lead to Level 3 if successfully completed or employment.
+BTEC Level 2 Diploma: 1 year course for students who generally have less than 4 GCSEs, but who usually do have at least 4 level 3 GCSEs (including English Language and Mathematics).
+This can lead to Level 3 if successfully completed or employment.

-BTEC Level 1 Diploma: 1 year course requires GCSE grades E-F, leads to Level 2 if successfully completed or employment.
+BTEC Level 1 Diploma: 1 year courses usually require 3 graded GCSEs (level 1-3); can lead to Level 2 if successfully completed or employment.

 Skills for the workplace: Many colleges run practical courses which have different levels depending on starting qualifications.
 These may be construction skills, hairdressing, horticulture etc.